Chinese developer Sunac misses bond repayment, expects to miss more | Business

 Sunac declined to comment.
 The company said in a filing to the Hong Kong stock exchange that it has hired Houlihan Lokey as a financial advisor and Sidley Austin as a legal adviser to explore solutions to ease current liquidity constraints.

-Sunac's debt payment problem reflects a higher likelihood that some other major developers could miss their upcoming obligations or may need to do bond exchanges, analysts and developers said.
-The debt crisis has spilled over into the country's vast property market, with new home sales and construction slumping as financing gets tougher and potential home buyers shy away, fearing some projects may be stalled.
+Adding to pressure on the sector are COVID-related lockdowns across the country that are weighing on sales, while a weakening yuan has made it more expensive for developers to meet payments on their offshore debt maturities, worth around $20 billion for the rest of the year.
+More major developers could miss their upcoming obligations or may need to do bond exchanges, analysts and developers said.

+Online financial news site Cailianshe reported on Thursday that Shenzhen-based Logan Group is in talks to extend the maturities of its offshore debt.
+The firm's Hong Kong-listed shares were suspended from trading pending inside information.
+Logan did not immediately respond to a request for comment.

-"The group's contracted sales have continued to decline significantly, while access to new financing has become increasingly difficult with more liquidity issues occurring among certain property developers," Sunac said in the filing.
-In a separate press statement, Sunac said its aggregated sales in March and April fell 65% from a year ago due to COVID-19 outbreaks in various cities, and its refinancing and asset disposal plans did not materialize after a series of rating downgrades earlier this year.
+In its Thursday filing, Sunac said: "The group's contracted sales have continued to decline significantly, while access to new financing has become increasingly difficult with more liquidity issues occurring among certain property developers."
+In a separate statement, Sunac said its aggregated sales in March and April fell 65% from a year ago due to COVID-19 outbreaks in various cities, and its refinancing and asset disposal plans did not materialize after a series of rating downgrades earlier this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)